fesh0r/beebem/README.txt

 BeebEm is distributed with source code in the Src.zip file so you can compile and modify BeebEm yourself.

-The copyright on everything in BeebEm resides with David Gilbert, the original author, as described in COPYRIGHT.txt.
+The copyright for Beebem is held by David Alan Gilbert and the other authors and contributors, as described in COPYRIGHT.txt.

 Running BBC Micro Software